This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 1. VT: Float-Adjusted Global Indexing

-A fund like Vanguard Total World Stock Index Fund ETF Shares is not simply “the world market.”
+A fund like Vanguard Total World Stock Index Fund is not simply “the world market” or the “total market portfolio” in the theoretical CAPM sense.

 It is the world market weighted by float-adjusted market capitalization.